When wealthy adventurers take huge risks, who should pay for rescue attempts?

 Critics suggested Fossett should pay the bill.
 He rejected the idea.

-Later that same year, the US Coast Guard spent more than $130,000 to rescue Fossett and Branson after their hot air balloon dropped into the ocean off Hawaii.
-Branson said he would pay if the Coast Guard requested it, but the agency didn’t ask.
+Late that same year the US Coast Guard spent more than $130,000 to rescue Fossett and Branson after their hot air balloon dropped into the ocean off Hawaii.
+Branson said he would pay if the Coast Guard requested it, but the agency didn't ask.

 Nine years later, after Fossett's plane vanished over Nevada during what should have been a short flight, the state National Guard launched a months-long search that turned up the wreckage of several other decades-old crashes without finding the millionaire.